-A number of courses require a lab fee and/or the purchase of workbooks, supplies, or paperback books.
-Fees will be included on student schedules.
-All books and supplies may be purchased in our bookstore located in the senior hall.
-Class fees are also paid at the bookstore.
+A number of courses require a lab or class fee and/or the purchase of workbooks, supplies, or paperback books.
+Fees will be included on student schedules and are automatically assigned to courses.
+Some books and supplies may be purchased in the bookroom while other books require the student to purchase on their own.
+Class fees are also paid in the bookroom.
+All AP courses have a $100 AP exam fee.
+The PSAT and PreACT fee of $25.00 are also assessed to students in grades 10 and 11.
+These fees are deleted in the event the exam/test is not taken, if cancellation notification is given by cut off date.
+The senior fee of $70.00 and optional yearbook purchase of $65.00 are also included in general fees.
+Fees noted are subject to change from year to year.
 Some materials will not be needed immediately in classes and may be purchased anytime throughout the school year.
 Any family in need of financial assistance with class fees or supplemental materials should contact the principal or counselor.
 All requests for financial assistance will be confidential.

 Oakwood Junior/Senior High School offers a continuum of program options under the umbrella of IDEA and ADA for students with special needs as outlined in their Individualized Education Plans (IEPs) or 504 Plans.
 All students with disabilities are included in general education classes as much as appropriate.
 Supports and services for students with identified needs are offered in the general education classroom, resource room, and through community-based learning designed to teach skills leading to adult independence.
 The OJHS/OHS Intervention Specialists serve in several capacities for identified students: as a coordinator for vocational training within the community, as resource room teachers to provide direct instruction to qualifying students, and as collaborative teachers present with a general educator in the classroom to provide necessary modifications and accommodations for students.
 Resource classes in math, English, science, social studies, and academic transitions, are available for students with IEPs.
 Academic transitions instruction is provided through a Transitions Learning Center, a semester class where students can earn a .5 elective credit.
 Class instruction focuses on one’s transition goals outlined in his/her IEP to include: identifying learning styles, study skills, organizational strategies, memory skills strategies, goal setting, beginning the career assessment process, etc. Students will also be given the opportunity to complete homework, and study for tests/quizzes.